-Crisis Communications, Media Training & Speechwriting
+Crisis Communications, Media Training and Speechwriting

 John is a communications strategist and coach who specializes in preparing speakers for high-stakes public appearances.
 As a founding partner at KNP Communications, John has coached corporate executives, political figures, television personalities, TED talkers, Nobel prize winners, and citizen advocates to engage and move their audiences.
 John also has extensive experience with communications strategy, message development, branding, and visual storytelling.